liliulab/TEATIME/README.md

 ## Reference

-The paper in under review in Bioinformatics.
+The paper in under manuscript.

 ## Contributors
-Algorithm of MAGOS was developed by Li Liu and Navid Ahmadinejad.
+Algorithm of MAGOS was developed by Li Liu and Hai Chen.
 Please contact liliu at asu.edu for any questions or suggestions.